-Functions covered would include business development, corporate finance, legal and human resources among others.
+Functions covered would include corporate finance, legal, human resources, and information technology, among others.
 These services are rendered by Vivant to allow efficient transfer of business and technical expertise, thus improving cost efficiencies and synergies.
 Vivant houses a pool of highly qualified professionals with business expertise relating to the business of the Vivant Group.
 Service Level Agreements are in place to ensure the quality of service and competitive pricing.

-Aside from the abovementioned, below are other services provided to and/or transactions entered into by Vivant with related parties in 2020:
+Aside from the abovementioned, below are other services provided to and/or transactions entered into by Vivant with related parties in 2021.

-- Vivant issued corporate guarantees for the following transactions: - Application for and the issuance of a domestic Standby Letter of Credit (SBLC) in behalf of an investee company relating to its debt service for its long-term project loan; - Foreign exchange hedging transaction entered into by an investee company that owns and operates a 300 MW coal fired power generation plant in Toledo City, Cebu. - Vivant, on behalf of an investee company, applied for the issuance of a domestic SBLC to comply with the bid security requirement of a water distribution utility. - Vivant, on behalf of a subsidiary, applied for the issuance of a domestic SBLC to comply with the bid security requirement for a potential joint venture project. - Vivant, on behalf of a subsidiary, applied for the issuance of a domestic SBLC to comply with the performance requirement relating to a joint venture project. - Vivant entered into agreements with Mai-I Resources Corporation (MRC) and JEG Development Corporation (JDC), its stockholders, to perform consultancy services for the companies. - Vivant has an outstanding lease agreement with a certain subsidiary involving rental of its commercial office space. - Vivant granted an interim loan facility to an associate for the development of a combined sewerage and septage facility serving the City of Puerto Princesa.
+- Vivant, on behalf of a subsidiary, applied for the issuance of a domestic SBLC to comply with the bid security requirement of a water distribution utility. - Vivant, on behalf of a subsidiary, applied for the issuance of a domestic SBLC to comply with the bid security requirement for a potential joint venture project. - Vivant, on behalf of a subsidiary, applied for the issuance of a domestic SBLC to comply with the performance requirement relating to a joint venture project. - Vivant entered into agreements with Mai-I Resources Corporation (MRC) and JEG Development Corporation (JDC), its stockholders, to perform consultancy services for the companies.

+- Vivant has an outstanding lease agreement with a certain subsidiary involving rental of its commercial office space. - Vivant has an outstanding interim loan facility to an associate for the development of a combined sewerage and septage facility serving the City of Puerto Princesa. - Vivant granted a short-term loan to a subsidiary for the latter's working capital requirements.

-The detailed discussion of the Related Party Transactions of the Company is found in Note 16 of its the Consolidated Financial Statement for 2020.
+The detailed discussion of the Related Party Transactions of the Company is found in Noted 16 of its Consolidated Financial Statement for 2021.